rfdickerson/kitura-todolist/README.md

 # Kitura-TodoList

-*An example using Kitura to develop the backend for a todo list organizer*
+*An example using the Kitura web framework and HTTP Server to develop a backend for a todo list organizer*

 ## Installation